 The AMC 8 is a mathematical contest for middle school students that is run by the Mathematical Association of American.
-It is administered at schools and universities throughout the nation, and we in the Department of Mathematics at Bucknell University will serve as a host site in 2013.
-The contest takes place on the morning of Tuesday, November 19th, 2013.
+It is administered at schools and universities throughout the nation, and we in the Department of Mathematics at Bucknell University serves as a host site.
+The contest takes place on the morning of Monday, November 17th, 2014 .
 The purpose of this event is to increase interest in mathematics and to develop problem solving through a fun competition.
 Besides the competition, there will be a short mathematics presentation tailored to the level of the participants.
 More details can be found in the letter sent to local middle schools.

 Professor Gold, a native of Turbotville, taught at several area high schools before joining the faculty at Bucknell, where he served with distinction for nearly half a century.
 In the spirit of his life-long work, this competition was established to discover and to encourage mathematical talent and to give public recognition to those who achieve in mathematics.